 Dumpling Time is a small and lively dim sum spot near CCA that’s basically always packed, especially for dinner.
-It feels more like a lobby restaurant in a trendy hotel than one of the banquet-style dim sum places you’ll find in Chinatown or the Richmond, with long communal tables filled with people in their 20s, neon signs, and an entire wall covered in projected K-pop music videos.
+It feels more like a lobby restaurant in a trendy hotel than one of the banquet-style dim sum places you’ll find in Chinatown or the Richmond, with long communal tables, neon signs, and an entire wall covered in projected K-pop music videos.
 It’s a fun spot to start a night out, but the main reason this place always has a wait is the food.

 The dumplings here come out faster than people bring up their dogs on Bumble.
-And instead of serving strictly Chinese dim sum, the menu includes dumplings made with Japanese and Thai ingredients, some vegetable and noodle dishes, and a few twists on the classics.
-For the most part, the twists work well, like the BBQ pork bao that are made with char siu and peanut butter, which adds some saltiness that goes really well with the sweet pork.
-But other things, like the Maine lobster siu mai, are just OK and sound more interesting than they actually are.
+There are a few twists on the classics, like a wagyu beef gyoza or lobster siu mai—which is just OK and sounds more interesting than it actually is.
 Once you get past those though, you’re left with a menu of juicy soup dumplings that never tear, their take on shrimp toast with Chinese donuts instead of bread, and the seafood gyoza that are spicy, loaded with shellfish, and the best thing on the menu.
 Even when you inevitably order everything in sight, you can get in and out for around $30.